charlieroberts/marching/docs/docs.md

 ### scene.render ###
 The render method renders its scene to the screen or to a vertex-based geometry.

-**qualtiy** &nbsp; *int* &nbsp; Default = 10.
+**quality** &nbsp; *int* &nbsp; Default = 10.
 This value determines many aspects of how the scene renders, including the maximum number of steps for each ray, the maximum length each ray will travel, and the resolution of the final image in full scene renders.
 Lower values are useful for scenes that will be animated, while higher values are useful for screenshots and experimentation.

 ### scene.shadow ###
 Adds shadows to the scene.